cko-976/Salary-Prediction/README.md

 The work is aimed at predicting salary from Census data by using a classification model.

-The 5-fold cross-validation will be used to access which model produces the best accuracy score.
+The 5-fold cross-validation will be used to access which model has the best accuracy score.

 ## Goals
 - The goal is to train a classfication model that performs better than 0.75 accuracy.